TikTok: The new frontier for political info-wars

-KARACHI: Within moments of the violent protests that broke out across the country on May 9, hours after PTI Chairman Imran Khan’s arrest from the premises of the Islamabad High Court (IHC), videos of people vandalising public and private properties, torching buildings, and clashing with police began circulating on social media.
+Violent protests broke out in the country on May 9, hours after PTI Chairman Imran Khan was arrested from the premises of the Islamabad High Court (IHC).
+Within moments of these protests, videos of people vandalising public and private properties, torching buildings, and clashing with police started circulating on social media.

-Alarmed, the authorities quickly pulled the plug on mobile internet and blocked public access to Twitter, YouTube and Facebook.
-The rationale was to not allow the protesters — and in some cases, genuine miscreants — to continue mobilising using the reach of social media.
+The authorities quickly pulled the plug on mobile internet and blocked public access to Twitter, YouTube and Facebook.
+The rationale was to not allow the protesters — and in some cases, genuine miscreants — to mobilise using the reach of social media.

-The government, clearly wary of PTI’s social media prowess, seems to have been satisfied with blocking the three platforms, likely believing the move would be enough to blunt its main rival’s most potent tool.

 Radio silence